Borderline Personality Disorder in Psychotherapy and Counseling

 Table Of Contents

 The National Education Alliance for Borderline Personality Disorders is an excellent place to start for therapists, clients, and their families.
 In addition to the following resources, it also lists occasional clinical trials for people with BPD.

 Families: Engaging families in treatment is an often overlooked component of treating people with BPD.
-As with serious disorders such as schizophrenia and bipolar disorder, growing research indicates that a systems approach that includes psychoeducation for family members about a client's condition significantly reduces hospitalizations and relapses.
+As with serious disorders such as schizophrenia and bipolar disorder, growing research indicates that a systems approach that includes psychoeducation for family members about a client’s condition significantly reduces hospitalizations and relapses.
 The NEABPD runs a Family Connections program in cities around the United States.
-It's a 12-week program with a minimal charge that uses principles of dialectical behavior therapy to help family member relate to a member with BPD.
-Through informational sessions and role plays, it addresses topics such as:
+It’s a 12-week program with a minimal charge that uses principles of dialectical behavior therapy to help family member relate to a member with BPD.

 In addition to information on the Family Connections program, clients and families can also download for free a 16-page booklet, Family Guidelines, by John Gunderson and Cynthia Berkowitz that offers dozens of specific tips for helping to manage the home environment.